Connie Britton: Personal life

-Britton uses her married name as her stage name.
-She met investment banker John Britton at Alpha Delta House at Dartmouth College.
-They moved to Manhattan together in 1989, married on October 5, 1991, and divorced in 1995.
+Britton met investment banker John Britton at Alpha Delta House at Dartmouth College.
+They moved to New York together in 1989, married on October 5, 1991, and divorced in 1995.

 While at Dartmouth in the late 1980s, Britton studied Chinese and lived for a summer in Beijing with future US Senator Kirsten Gillibrand.
 In a 2012 interview on NPR, Britton said of the experience: "I always wanted to be an actor.
 But when I went to college, I had to fulfill a language requirement and so I thought it would be really cool to do it speaking Chinese.
 My Chinese these days is real, real shaky.
 Let's put it this way: these days, my singing is better than my Chinese."

 In November 2011, Britton adopted a son from Ethiopia.
 Britton moved to Nashville, Tennessee, in 2012 when she signed to star in the ABC/CMT musical drama Nashville.
 In January 2023, Britton confirmed an ongoing three-year relationship with television producer David Windsor.

 Politics

 Britton is a supporter of the Democratic Party.
 She publicly supported Hillary Clinton in the 2016 United States presidential election and opposed the candidacy of Donald Trump.
 Britton endorsed U.S. Senator Kirsten Gillibrand, her college roommate at Dartmouth, in the 2020 Democratic Party presidential primaries and appeared with her at campaign events.
 She also backed Alabama Democrat Doug Jones for the U.S. Senate in 2017.

 On April 2, 2014, Britton became the 10th Goodwill Ambassador of the United Nations Development Programme, the anti-poverty agency of the UN.
 She joins celebrities such as Antonio Banderas, Maria Sharapova, Zinedine Zidane and Ronaldo in the role of UNDP Goodwill Ambassador.
 She focuses her advocacy efforts on eradicating extreme poverty, fighting exclusion and empowering women.
 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Britton and others told the stories of the people killed there.

-Britton encouraged Twitter followers who planned to vote in Georgia's 2021 U.S. Senate races to make sure their ID met the state's requirements, listing valid forms of ID and citing VoteRiders as a resource for questions or help.